lucsorel/py2puml/README.md

 ## CLI

-Once `py2puml` is install, an eponymous command is available in your environment shell.
+Once `py2puml` is installed at the system level, an eponymous command is available in your environment shell.

 For example, to create the diagram of the classes used by `py2puml`, one can use:
 ```sh